perftool-incubator/crucible-examples/flexran/README.md

 Let us first explore the configuration files.

 #### annotations.json
 For configuring low-latency app.
-This file should not be changed.
+No customization here.

 #### resources.json
 FlexRAN L1 has 5 threadds. and Testmac has 4.
 Currently the helper script expects a minimum of 9 cores and automatically pin the first 9 cores to those 9 threads.
 The script will error out if detecting less than 9 cores being allocated to the pod.

 #### securityContext.json
-No changes.
+No customization.

 #### volumes.json and volumeMounts.json
 These two files set up hugepage and host mount.
 No customization